-Town of West Seneca Sexual Harassment Prevention Policy
+Sexual Harassment Policy

-The Town of West Seneca (the "Town") is committed to maintaining a workplace free from sexual harassment.
+Town of West Seneca (the Town) is committed to maintaining a workplace free from sexual harassment.
 Sexual harassment is a form of workplace discrimination.
 All employees are required to work in a manner that prevents sexual harassment in the workplace.
-This Policy is one component of Town of West Seneca's commitment to a discrimination-free work environment.
-Sexual harassment is against the law1 and all employees have a legal right to a workplace free from sexual harassment and employees are urged to report sexual harassment by filing a complaint internally with the Town of West Seneca employees can also file a complaint with a government agency or in court under federal, state or local antidiscrimination laws.
+This Policy is one component of the Town's commitment to a discrimination-free work environment.
+Sexual harassment is against the law1 and all employees have a legal right to a workplace free from sexual harassment and employees are urged to report sexual harassment by filing a complaint internally with the Town.
+Employees can also file a complaint with a government agency or in court under federal, state or local antidiscrimination laws.